trantdai/trantdai.github.io/resume.md

 **Responsibilities**

-- Design and implement Silver Peak WAN optimization, Palo Alto firewall, SonicWALL firewall & VPN, VMware, Cisco switches & routers, and Cisco & Enterasys wireless solutions
+- Designed and implemented Silver Peak WAN optimisation, Palo Alto firewall, SonicWALL firewall and VPN, VMware, Cisco switches and routers, and Cisco and Enterasys wireless solutions
-- Configure and administer Palo Alto & SonicWALL firewalls, SonicWALL, Ironport & Websense email security appliances, Aventail E-Class SRA appliances, DELL switches, Blue Coat ProxySG & PacketShaper, F5 LTM, BlueCat DHCP & DNS, Enterasys wireless and network access control appliances, VMware virtual infrastructure, and SolarWinds NPM & NTA
+- Configured and administered Palo Alto and SonicWALL firewalls, SonicWALL, Ironport, and Websense email security appliances, Aventail E-Class SRA appliances, DELL switches, Blue Coat ProxySG and PacketShaper, F5 LTM, BlueCat DHCP and DNS, Enterasys wireless and network access control appliances, VMware virtual infrastructure, and SolarWinds NPM and NTA
-- Configure and administer Windows Server 2008 & SQL Server environments including MS Exchange and Active Directory, Group Policies, PKI, Failover Clustering, and Network Policy Server
+- Configured and administered Windows Server 2008 and SQL Server environments including MS Exchange and Active Directory, Group Policies, PKI, Failover Clustering, and Network Policy Server
-- Implement StorageCraft and SonicWALL data backup and disaster recovery solutions
+- Implemented StorageCraft and SonicWALL data backup and disaster recovery solutions
-- Perform data center operations and maintain technical documentation for network infrastructure and systems
+- Performed data centre operations and maintained technical documentation for network infrastructure and systems
-- Deliver technical consulting and pre- & post-sales support via ticketing system, remote desktop sessions, telephone, and emails
+- Delivered technical consulting and pre- and post-sales support via ticketing system, remote desktop sessions, telephone, and emails
-- Research new technologies & products and their applications
+- Researched new technologies and products and their applications
-- Collaborate with technology vendors and partners on product enablement
+- Collaborated with technology vendors and partners on product enablement

 ### Network and Systems Administrator, Contractor